Chicago Rental Car Accident Attorneys

 - A rental agreement copy

 - An accident report copy along with claim documents and repair estimates

 - Photos of damage to all vehicles involved

 Negotiating with an insurance company can be very difficult, and that is particularly true in this scenario due to the multiple insurance companies that are potentially involved.
-A lawyer experienced with rental car accidents and with personal injury can help you whether you are or are not at fault.
-It is generally in your best interest to involve your lawyer as early in the process as possible so that the lawyer can begin protecting your rights and interests immediately.
+An attorney who is experienced with rental car accidents and with personal injury laws can determine whether you are or are not at fault.
+It is generally in your best interest to involve your lawyer as early in the process as possible so that the attorney can begin protecting your rights and interests immediately.

-If you have been involved in an accident with a rental vehicle in Chicago or elsewhere in Illinois, contact Rosenfeld Injury Lawyers as we have experience dealing with such matters.
-Your immediate call can make the difference between protecting your financial assets and/or receiving the compensation that is legally owed to you.
+If you have been involved in an accident with a rental vehicle in Chicago or anywhere in Illinois, contact Rosenfeld Injury Lawyers as we are highly experienced in dealing with these cases.
+Your immediate call can make the difference between protecting your financial assets and/or receive the compensation that is legally owed to you.
 Contact us here, for a free, no obligation consultation.